 When the UE receives a SERVICE-LEVEL AUTHENTICATION COMMAND message during the UE-requested PDU session release procedure, and the PDU session indicated in SERVICE-LEVEL AUTHENTICATION COMMAND message is the PDU session that the UE has requested to release, the UE shall ignore the SERVICE-LEVEL AUTHENTICATION COMMAND message and proceed with the UE-requested PDU session release procedure.

+b) PDU session inactive for the received PDU session ID.

+If the PDU session ID in the SERVICE-LEVEL AUTHENTICATION COMMAND message belongs to any PDU session in state PDU SESSION INACTIVE in the UE, the UE shall set the 5GSM cause IE to #43 "Invalid PDU session identity" in the 5GSM STATUS message, and set the PDU session ID to the received PDU session ID in the UL NAS TRANSPORT message as specified in subclause 5.4.5.

 ***** end of change *****